James Soong: 2016 presidential election

-Soong announced his intention to join the 2016 Taiwan presidential election on 6 August 2015 with running mate Hsu Hsin-ying of the Minkuotang.
-The Soong–Hsu ticket finished third.
+Soong announced his intention to join the 2016 presidential election on 6 August 2015 with running mate Hsu Hsin-ying of the Minkuotang.
+The Soong–Hsu ticket finished third, with 12.8% of the vote.

 2020 presidential election

-Soong contested the 2020 Taiwan presidential election, beginning his campaign on 13 November 2019.
+Soong contested the 2020 presidential election, beginning his campaign on 13 November 2019.
 He had promised that this campaign would be his last attempt for the presidency.
 Soong and Sandra Yu formed the People First Party ticket.
 The pair registered their candidacy with the Central Election Commission on 18 November 2019.
 Soong and Yu finished third in the presidential election, with 4.2% of the vote.

+Personal life

+As a graduate student at Berkeley, Soong met his wife, Viola Chen (陳萬水), with whom he had a son and a daughter.

+Awards and honors

+Soong has been awarded multiple honorary degrees, including honorary doctorates by the Catholic University of America, the University of South Australia, the University of Maryland, and Sookmyung Women's University.
+He has also received multiple national decorations, including the Order of Good Hope (Grand Cross) in 1980 and the Order of Diplomatic Service Merit (Kwanghwa Medal) in 1982.
+He was awarded an Eisenhower Fellowship in the U.S. in 1982 and he was named an Ellsworth Bunker Distinguished Fellow in 1999 by the Asia Foundation.